supplybi/supplybi.github.io/_posts/2018-01-16-IAsquare-Meeting.md

 ## Back to the Editor

 I appreciated the feedback from the IAsquare team.
-Everyone of the team's feedback points supported a clear UX/UI improvement and an actionable deliverable for the reporting suite.
+Every one of the team's feedback points supported a clear UX/UI improvement and an actionable deliverable for the reporting suite.
 All that is left is for me is to get back to the editor and deliver.
 Thank you, IAsquare.